ericsherlock/bash_scripts/README.md

 Collection of bash shell scripts.
 Currently Includes:

---> Anonymous Browser : Uses Proxychains to route web traffic through 5 different high-anonymity proxies in other countries.

 --> Antivirus scanner : Small script that uses ClamAV to conduct an antivirus scan and save the results to a file.
 If you have a preconfigured mail server, the script can also email you if there are infected files found on the system.

 --> Encryption Script : Encrypts/Decrypts files/directories with password protection.
 Uses 'gpg' command with 256-bit encryption.
 Also uses 'shred' command to delete unencrypted version of files/directories left behind.